 A layer of concrete sealer can seal off the pores, protecting the slab and making it easier to clean.
 A polished concrete floor becomes easier to maintain if it is sealed properly.

 There are many different types of sealers, so consult a pro to find the most appropriate type.

 This is the process of returning a sunken slab to its rightful position.
 A hole is drilled through the slab.

 This is where the filling material will be injected.
 The injected material fills any void under the slab, dramatically lifting the slab back into place.
 The drilled hole is then filled and sealed.
 This process is also referred to as slab jacking.

 Basement Floor Design Ideas

 No matter what you plan to use the basement for, there are several designs you can incorporate on the floors with the help of decorative concrete.
-If you fancy a natural stone surface, you can acquire a marble floor simply by acid staining the basement.
+If you fancy a natural stone surface, you can acquire a stamped concrete overlay or marble floor simply by acid-staining the basement.

 If you are not a big fan of the gray color that concrete naturally has, then why not stain the polished floor to a more desired color?
-A water-based stain comes in various colors from earthy to pastel.
+A water-based stain comes in various colors, from earthy to pastel.
 After staining, you can further customize by engraving designs on the concrete floor.

-Get a Fast Free Quote from a local contractor you can trust!
-(636) 256-6733
+Get a Fast, Free Quote from a local contractor you can trust!
+Contact us @ (636) 256-6733